-Tip 1: The interviewer is assessing your basic knowledge in accounting and general practice.
+Tip 1: The interviewer assesses your basic knowledge of accounting and general practice.

-Tip 2: Your answer needs to be convincing and show you are indeed experienced in this field.
+Tip 2: Your answer needs to be convincing and shows you are experienced in this field.

 19. Explain The Matching Principles And Revenue Recognition

-Tip 1: The interviewer wants to see just how well you understand certain fundamentals of accounting.
+Tip 1: The interviewer wants to see just how well you understand certain accounting fundamentals.

-Tip 2: Show the interviewer that you are indeed good at what you do.
+Tip 2: Show the interviewer that you are indeed good at your work.

 20. Being a Company CFO, What Will Keep You Awake In The Night?

 Tip 1: The interviewer wants to know how you are dedicated to your job.